-We're committed to helping sort out those details, to finding what you're missing, to making sure that you don't overlook anything, to creating your plan for safety, to creating your plan for safety, to executing it successfully, to publishing a COVID-19 Preparedness and Response Plan document (using OSHA 3990) if required, and oh yes, to filling out and submitting the required forms.
+We're committed to helping sort out those details, to finding what you're missing, to making sure that you don't overlook anything, to creating your plan for safety, time to understand more, so that we may fear less. --Mm.
+Dr. Marie Curie only to be understood.
+Now is the to executing it successfully, to publishing a COVID-19 Preparedness and Response Plan document (using OSHA 3990) if required, and oh yes, to filling out and submitting the required forms.